sudeepac/Flask-Production-Template-For-AI/TESTING.md

 ## Overview

-The Flask Production Template testing framework is built using pytest and provides comprehensive test coverage for:
+The Flask Production Template for AI testing framework is built using pytest and provides comprehensive test coverage for:

 - **Unit Tests**: Individual component testing
 - **Integration Tests**: Component interaction testing